cosmos/cosmos-sdk/docs/architecture/adr-015-ibc-packet-receiver.md

 Generally, routing module callbacks have two separate steps in them, verificaton and execution.
-This corresponds to the `AnteHandler`-`Handler` moodel inside the SDK.
-We can do the verificaton inside the `AnteHandler` in order to increase developer ergonomics by reducing boilerplate verification code.
+This corresponds to the `AnteHandler`-`Handler` model inside the SDK.
+We can do the verification inside the `AnteHandler` in order to increase developer ergonomics by reducing boilerplate verification code.